marijnh/Eloquent-JavaScript/11_async.md

 Carla loves the Internet.
 Annoyingly, the phone she is working on is about to run out of prepaid data.
 The building has a wireless network, but it requires a code to access.

 Fortunately, the wireless routers in the building are 20 years old and poorly secured.
 Doing some research, Carla finds out that the network authentication mechanism has a flaw she can use.
-When joining the network, a devices has to send along the correct 6-digit passcode.
+When joining the network, a device has to send along the correct 6-digit passcode.
 The access point will reply with a success or failure message depending on whether the right code is provided.
 However, when sending only a partial code (say, only 3 digits), the response is different based on whether those digits are the correct start of the code or not—when sending incorrect number, you immediately get a failure message.
 When sending the correct ones, the access point waits for more digits.

 This makes it possible to greatly speed up the guessing of the number.
 Carla can find the first digit by trying each number in turn, until she finds one that doesn't immediately return failure.
 Having one digit, she can find second digit in the same way, and so on, until she knows the entire passcode.